-The Developers are not responsible for, liable for, and have not made any commitment for payment of the Bonds or other obligations of the District.
-The Developers have no legal commitment to the District or owners of the Bonds to continue development of land within the District and may sell or otherwise dispose of its property within the District, or any other assets, at any time.
-Further, the Developers' financial condition is subject to change at any time.
+The Developer is not responsible for, liable for, and has not made any commitment for payment of the Bonds or other obligations of the District.
+The Developer has no legal commitment to the District or owners of the Bonds to continue development of land within the District and may sell or otherwise dispose of its property within the District, or any other assets, at any time.
+Further, the Developer's financial condition is subject to change at any time.